Booster club gifts popcorn to first responders

 SCHERERVILLE — Perhaps it was only fitting that a donation to the town’s firefighters was delayed and then curtailed due to a call for service.

-When fire crews returned to Station One on Sunday morning, they were greeted by neighbors bearing gifts.
+When fire crews returned to Station One on a recent morning, they were greeted by neighbors bearing gifts.
 The LC Blitz Football Club and Lake Central High School football players delivered cases holding 1,000 bags of Double Good popcorn kernels.

 “Thanks a lot,” Fire Capt.
 Steve Waterstraat said to donors.
 “We appreciate all this.”